A dog wearing a warm, waterproof coat stays dry while walking in the rain.

 If you've ever bought clothes online, you know that a "large" in one brand can be a "medium" in another—and the same goes for dog coats.
 Always pull up the size chart for the specific coat you want to buy.
 For mixed-breed dogs with unique proportions, focus on their largest measurement to guide your choice.
 For example, if your dog has a deep chest but a narrow waist, prioritize the chest measurement to ensure a comfortable fit.
 A good coat will have adjustable straps to help you customize the fit elsewhere.
 This ensures your dog has plenty of room to move without the coat shifting or bunching up during playtime.

-The Best Waterproof Dog Coats for Every Budget
+The Best Waterproof Dog Coats for Any Budget

 Finding the right coat for your dog doesn't mean you have to empty your wallet.
 High-quality, durable options are available at every price point, whether you need something for a quick rainy walk or a serious winter expedition.
 To make your search easier, I’ve broken down some of the best waterproof coats based on budget.
 You’ll find fantastic choices that deliver on warmth, waterproofing, and comfort, no matter how much you’re looking to spend.
 Let's find the perfect layer for your pup.